amrios/z370-g_vanilla/README.md

 I'll provide the reasoning why I chose each Kext or Kext Package.
 * **VirtualSMC**
 macOS requires a SMC to boot to verify if the hardware is genuine.
 This emulates one.
 You should use the following kext unless warranted.
-&nbsp;1.
-VirtualSMC
+> 1. VirtualSMC
-&nbsp;This is the main package to emulate the SMC &nbsp;2.
-SMCProcessor
+>This is the main package to emulate the SMC
+> 2. SMCProcessor
-&nbsp;Provides sensor readings in Intel CPUs
+> Provides sensor readings in Intel CPUs
-&nbsp;3.
-SMCSuperIO
+> 3. SMCSuperIO
-&nbsp;Other sensor readings.
+> Other sensor readings.
 * **Lilu**
 Lilu is a dependency for other important kexts.
 * **WhateverGreen**